Pandeni-na/Phonebook/README.md

 ### Efficient Phonebook Management System for a Namibian Telecommunications Company

 ## Group Members
-[List all group members here along with their GitHub usernames]
+- Matheus Hashoonge 223070599
+- Amenenge Negumbo 224065963
+- Pandeni Kakwambi 224066544
+- Zia Phaswana 224034812
+- Reinhold Haufiku 224016954
+- Kelibongile Tholana 224091808

 ## Project Overview
-This project aims to implement an efficient phonebook system for a Namibian telecommunications company using basic linear data structures such as arrays or lists.
+This project aims to implement an efficient phonebook management system for a Namibian telecommunications company.
+The company handles numerous client contacts and requires a system that allows for quick access, addition, deletion, and updating of contact information.
+The goal is to simplify operations for customer service representatives who need to manage clients' details on a daily basis.

 The key operations include:
 - Inserting contacts